Deep biosphere: Temperature

 High temperatures stress organisms, increasing the rates of processes that damage important molecules such as DNA and amino acids.
 It also increases the energy requirements for repairing these molecules.
 However, cells can respond by changing the structure of these molecules to stabilize them.

 Microbes can survive at temperatures above 100 °C if the pressure is high enough to keep the water from boiling.
 The highest temperature at which an organism has been cultured in a laboratory is 122 °C, under pressures of 20 MPa and 40 MPa.
 Theoretical estimates for the highest temperature that can sustain life are around 150 °C. The 120 °C isotherm can be less than 10 m deep at mid-ocean ridges and seamounts, but in other environments such as deep-sea trenches it can be kilometers deep.
-About 39% by volume of ocean sediments is at temperatures between 40 °C and 120 °C. Thermochronology data of Precambrian cratons suggest that habitable temperature conditions of the subsurface in these setting range back to about a billion years maximum.
+About 39% by volume of ocean sediments are at temperatures between 40 °C and 120 °C. Thermochronology data of Precambrian cratons suggest that habitable temperature conditions of the subsurface in these settings range back to about a billion years maximum.

-The record-setting thermophile, Methanopyrus kandlerii, was isolated from a hydrothermal vent.
-Hydrothermal vents provide abundant energy and nutrients.
+The record-setting thermophile, Methanopyrus kandlerii, was isolated from a hydrothermal vent, which provide abundant energy and nutrients.
 Several groups of Archaea and Bacteria thrive in the shallow seafloor at temperatures between 80 °C and 105 °C. As the environment becomes more energy-limited, such as being deeper, bacteria can survive but their number decreases.
 Although microorganisms have been detected at temperatures up to 118 °C in cored sediments, attempts to isolate the organisms have failed.
 There can also be depth intervals with less cells than the deeper part of the location.
 Reasons for such 'low- or no-cell intervals' are still unknown but may be related to the underground flow of hot fluid.
 In deep oil reservoirs, no microbial activity has been seen hotter than 80 °C.